facebookarchive/rocks-strata/README.md

 rocks-strata takes advantage of RocksDB's architecture, which makes cheap incremental backups possible.
 It can be extended to work with different database management systems and different storage environments.

 rocks-strata has been running in production at Parse since about August 13, 2015.
-Here's the blog post: TODO(agf)
+Here's the blog post: http://blog.parse.com/learn/engineering/strata-open-source-library-for-efficient-mongodb-backups/

 For more information about running your Mongo database with the RocksDB storage engine, see https://github.com/mongodb-partners/mongo-rocks.